stevewhitmore/mmm-toast/projects/mmm-toast/README.md

 })
 export class AppComponent {

-    constructor(private ToastyService:ToastyService, private ToastyConfig: ToastyConfig) {
+    constructor(private ToastaService:ToastaService, private ToastaConfig: ToastaConfig) {
-        // Assign the selected theme name to the `theme` property of the instance of ToastyConfig.
+        // Assign the selected theme name to the `theme` property of the instance of ToastaConfig.
         // Possible values: default, bootstrap, material
-        this.ToastyConfig.theme = 'material';
+        this.ToastaConfig.theme = 'material';
     }

     addToast() {
-        // Just add default Toast with title only this.ToastyService.default('Hi there');
+        // Just add default Toast with title only this.ToastaService.default('Hi there');
         // Or create the instance of ToastOptions var toastOptions:ToastOptions = {
             title: "My title",